AnatolSich/ExploreCaliforniaMicroservice/HELP.md

 Because we created a stateless restful API, we need to tell Spring security that cross-site request forgery detection should be disabled, and that no sessions should be created for it.
 So session creation policy is stateless.

+The authentication manager requires a password encoder bean in order to encode the plain text password and then compares it to the previously encoded value in DB.